Differential expression analysis

 You will notice expression of Human APP is higher in 5XFAD carriers but lower in non-carriers.
 However mouse App expressed in both 5XFAD carrier and non-carrier.

-We are going to sum the counts from both ortholgous genes (human APP and mouse App; human PSEN1 and mouse Psen1) and save summed expression as expression of mouse genes, respectively to match with gene names in control mice.
+We are going to sum the counts from both orthologous genes (human APP and mouse App; human PSEN1 and mouse Psen1) and save the summed expression as expression of mouse genes, respectively to match with gene names in control mice.

 R